rkwong43/Toh/README.md

       * Leveling is the same as in Classic.
       * Every weapon is available for use.
       * Enemy spawning is the same as in Classic.
+    * Fate:
+      * Classic survival but with a twist.
+      * Weapon randomized every few waves.
+      * Same scoring system and spawning as in Classic.
+    * Onslaught:
+      * Classic survival but enemies are much more difficult.
+      * Allied ships spawn throughout the game.
+      * Enemies will target the closest allied ship or the player.
+      * Same scoring system and spawning as in Classic.
   * Challenge
     * Titan Slayer:
       * Duel against a large Titan enemy ship with the base weapons.